 The application package must include three signed letters of reference.
-Referees should send their letters directly to Samantha Young (samanthak.young@utoronto.ca) in the Research Services Office.
+Referees should send their letters directly to Andrea Hung (andrea.hung@utoronto.ca) in the Research Services Office.
+Applicants must not submit the letters to Research Services or the Ministry directly.

-\UPDATED\ Letters must arrive by Monday, May 24, 2021.
+Letters must arrive by Thursday November 3, 2022.
 Applications that do not include all three reference letters on the date of submission are incomplete and will not be accepted by the Ministry.